esper-io/dev-docs/docs/home/devicesdk.md

 ### Turn Wifi/Bluetooth for the Device to On/Off

-Turn Bluetooh or Wi-Fi off or on for a device.
+Turn Bluetooth or Wi-Fi off or on for a device.

 **Parameter**
 _____